 You’ll be more well-rounded and stronger as an athlete who has been exposed to a variety of workouts, movement patterns, and physical demands, all of which will help you be a better runner.

 Armed with choice, it’s up to you to find an optimal time to boost your training by leveling up your running performance and injury resistance.
-The best cross-training for runners is the training that actually happens—don’t invest in a cross-training workout that won’t keep you committed.
+The best cross-training for runners is the training that actually happens—don’t invest in a running cross-training workout that won’t keep you committed.

-Don’t forget to download our new mobile app for access to coaching advice, daily video workouts, injury prevention tips, and our running community that will help motivate and inspire your training program!
+Need help creating a running cross-training workout that works for you?
+Download our new mobile app.
+We incorporate cross-training into all our workout plans to give you the well-rounded training you need.
+We also provide access to coaching advice, daily video workouts, injury prevention tips, and our running community that will help motivate and inspire your training program!